WebClub-NITK/SiliconMaze2024-Development/README.md

 ## Additional Notes
 - Ensure the project meets the specified guidelines before submission.
-- Contact any of the collaborators listed above for further clarifications.
+- Contact any of the Development Track Seniors on the discord server or start a discussion on the server channel for further clarifications.

 ---